 HMC Physician Services Quality: The composite Merit-Based Incentive Program ("MIPS") score serves as an indicator of the quality and cost of physician services.
-HMC received 94.9 as a composite MIPS score out of 100 possible points for performance year 2021 (January 1 - December 31, 2021).
+HMC received 93 as a composite MIPS score out of 100 possible points for performance year 2022 (January 1 - December 31, 2022).
 See below Table 19c for historical MIPS scores.

-Table 19c: MIPS Score51
+Table 19c: MIPS Score

-Performance Year 2018 Performance Year 2019 Performance Year 2020 Performance Year 2021 Historical MIPS Score Hendrick Provider Network 100/100 97/100 94.4/100 94.9/100
+Performance Year 2018 Performance Year 2019 Performance Year 2020 Performance Year 2021 Performance Year 2022 Historical MIPS Score Hendrick Provider Network 100/100 97/100 94.4/100 94.9/100 93/100

-- The 2021 performance year MIPS score was based on four categories, each representing a specific weight of the final composite score: (i) Quality (55%); (ii) Promoting Interoperability (30%); (iii) Improvement Activities (15%); and (iv) Cost (0%).52 When reporting on the composite score, CMS does not report MIPS scores broken down by category.
+- The 2022 performance year MIPS score was based on four categories, each representing a specific weight of the final composite score: Quality (30%); (ii) Promoting Interoperability (25%); (iii) Improvement Activities (15%); and (iv) Cost (30%).
+When reporting on the composite score, CMS does not report MIPS scores broken down by category.
 Additionally, Hendrick Health does not have access to historical MIPS scores for legacy ARMC. - 20.
-Data on the consolidation of clinic services, identifying the types of services per county. - Consolidation of Services: As of the end of Quarter 3 FY2023, Hendrick Health has not consolidated any clinic services.
+Data on the consolidation of clinic services, identifying the types of services per county. - Consolidation of Services: As of the end of Quarter 4 FY2023, Hendrick Health has not consolidated any clinic services.
 Hendrick Health continues to evaluate opportunities for service line optimization or consolidation and will note any changes in subsequent reports.
-Services offered as of Quarter 3 FY2023 by Hendrick Health are outlined in Attachment 1. - 21.
-Data indicating how the consolidation of these services improved patient outcomes. - Impact on patient outcomes: As of the end of Quarter 3 FY2023, Hendrick Health has not consolidated any clinic services.
-Hendrick Health continues to evaluate opportunities for service line optimization or consolidation and will note any changes in subsequent reports.
+Services offered as of Quarter 4 FY2023 by Hendrick Health are outlined in Attachment 2.